God-T/Online-Store-Records-System/README.md

 \* Note theres a .db with simple testing examples that already exist in `/Backend/DB`,

-if u want to reset to an empty db by simply run: `npm run db-reset`,
+if u want to reset to an empty db then simply run: `npm run db-reset`,

 if db was deleted then run this to create a db: `npm run db-init`